mailerdemon/mailerdemon.github.io/_posts/2019-10-05-bastion-writeup.md

 ![](/images/bastion/infocard.png)

 Bastion is a relatively straightforward box with one strange quirk: to enumerate appropriately, you have to mount a VHD within an SMB share (that you also have to mount...).
 It isn't difficult to do these things, but it does take some creative thinking to consider.
-Privilege escalation involves insecure stored credentials with mRemoteNG.
-Here, I use a Python script released publicly _after_ this box went live--but others who did the box earlier in its life were able to use the stored credentials in the mRemoteNG GUI itself.
+Privilege escalation leverages the insecure manner in which mRemoteNG stores credentials.
+You can exploit this in a couple of cool ways through the mRemoteNG GUI itself—or, you can opt for the quick (but forgettable) Python script that wasn't available until _after_ the box was released.

 # Initial Scan